Part 201 - FEDERAL ACQUISITION REGULATIONS SYSTEM

 (B) Has a significant cost or administrative impact on contractors or offerors.

-(ii) Except as provided in paragraph (2) of this section, the USD(AT&L) has delegated authority to the Director of Defense Procurement and Acquisition Policy (OUSD(AT&L)DPAP) to approve or disapprove the policies, procedures, clauses, and forms subject to paragraph (1)(i) of this section.
+(ii) Except as provided in paragraph (2) of this section, the USD(A&S) has delegated authority to the Principal Director of Defense Pricing and Contracting (DPC) to approve or disapprove the policies, procedures, clauses, and forms subject to paragraph (1)(i) of this section.

 (2) In accordance with 41 U.S.C.
 1304, a new requirement for a certification by a contractor or offeror may not be included in a department/agency or component procurement regulation unless—